andburch/bayesianfingerprintr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of bayesianfingerprintr is to …
+The goal of bayesianfingerprintr is to help archaeologists infer demographic information about ancient potters who leave fingerprint impressions on ceramic artifacts.
+It uses a Bayesian mixture modelling approach, coupled with a data-driven understanding of how epidermal ridge densities, sex, and age covary.

 ## Installation